-The Computers for the Blind is pleased to announce its 24th year anniversary.The Computers for the Blind (CFTB), which was formerly The Texas Center for the Visually Challenged, is a volunteer organization devoted to providing computers for the visually challenged.
-It is our hope that each person who is visually challenged may experience the information age in a positive and productive manner.
+Computers for the Blind is pleased to announce its 25th year anniversary.Computers for the Blind (CFTB), which was formerly The Texas Center for the Visually Challenged, is a volunteer organization devoted to providing computers to persons who are blind or visually impaired.
+It is our hope that each person who is visually impaired may experience the information age in a positive and productive manner.
 We believe technology opens new worlds and creates opportunity for greater personal freedom.

 The process starts with the donation of used computers.
 A group of dedicated volunteers refurbishes each computer by wiping the hard drive clean and installing special software including a screen reader and a voice synthesizer so text may be read aloud.
 Screen magnification software is also installed for those that need a larger size font.
 Additionally, e-mail and word processing programs are included as part of the software library.